Art

 We believe that a fair and consistent approach is conducive to learning and have high expectations of ourselves and the students in our care.
 We expect students to have high expectations for their own achievement and strive to push each one to reach their creative potential.

-Staff: Mrs L Milligan (Head of Department); Mrs J Beattie; Miss S Stewart; Miss T Doherty; Mrs S Hanlon (Technician)
+Staff: Mrs J Beattie (Head of Department); Mrs D Forbes; Mrs C Ferdowsian; Mr R Gray; Mrs S Hanlon (Technician)

 Key Stage 3

 In Year 8, students study the formal elements, line, colour, tone, and texture.
 They also look at Art movements, styles and specific artists.
-The two themes are still life and seashore and students undertake projects experimenting with different media, chalk, paint, pencil, printmaking and ceramics where they design and make their own soap dish.
+The three themes are formal elements, still life and seashore and students undertake projects experimenting with different media, chalk, paint, pencil, printmaking and ceramics where they design and make their own soap dish.

-In Year 9, students study perspective, patterns and lettering.
+In Year 9, students study perspective, graffiti and cultural patterns.
 They will learn about one and two-point perspective leading to a project designing their own room.
-They also look at cultural pattern; design and packaging; and lettering and logos.
+They also look at Graffiti and lettering projects and cultural pattern; aboriginal and day of the dead projects.

-In Year 10, the theme is portraiture and students complete projects in self-portraiture, caricature, Photoshop, ceramics and textiles looking at relevant artists.
+In Year 10, the themes are portraiture, pop art and insects.
+Students complete projects in self-portraiture, caricature, ceramics and textiles looking at relevant artists.

 Key Stage 4